mariadb-corporation/mariadb-connector-nodejs/documentation/callback-api.md

 Send a query to database with callback function when done.
-For huge result-set, that mean stored all data in memory, the prefered way is then to use the Emitter object to handle a row one by one, avoiding overload memory.
+For huge result-set, that mean stored all data in memory, the preferred way is then to use the Emitter object to handle a row one by one, to avoid overloading memory.

 example with sql string:
 ```js